Spiruel/beamprofiler/README.md

 ####Quick Start
 These instructions will get you a copy of the project up and running on your local machine.

-First, you can to try run this command in your terminal,
+First, you can to try to run this command in your terminal,

 ```
-python -c "import urllib2;exec urllib2.urlopen('https://raw.githubusercontent.com/Spiruel/beamprofiler/master/installation.py').read()"
+python -c "import urllib2;exec(urllib2.urlopen('https://raw.githubusercontent.com/Spiruel/beamprofiler/master/installation.py').read())"
 ```

 to install everything (except OpenCV) at once and download necessary files into your working directory.